YoeriNijs/vienna/README.md

 It is possible to use a component lifecycle hook to perform some logic.
 Vienna supports two hooks at the moment:

-- `VInit`: Will be executed when the component is rendered in the view.
+- `VInit`: Will be executed when the component is going to be rendered in the view.
+- `VAfterInit`: Will be executed when the root node and all child nodes are initialized and rendered in the view.
 - `VDestroy`: Will be executed when the component is removed from the view.

-If you want to use these hooks, just implement the corresponding interface (i.e. `VInit` or `VDestroy`).
+If you want to use these hooks, just implement the corresponding interface (i.e. `VInit`, `VAfterInit` or `VDestroy`).
 For example:

 `my-component.ts`